bedoax/OnlineLibrarySystem/README.md

 _Add screenshots  here._

 ## Contributing
+i will add CONTRIBUTING.md soon

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.
+`Contributions are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) for more information.`

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to adjust any sections to better fit your project.
-Add screenshots, a `CONTRIBUTING.md` file, and a `LICENSE` file as needed to complete the documentation.